 - Persons Covered.
 All Covered Persons are prohibited from trading in the Company's securities during blackout periods.
 In addition, the Compliance Officer may notify other employees of the Company that they are prohibited from trading in the Company's securities during blackout periods, in which event such notified persons shall also be considered "Covered Persons." - Quarterly Blackout Periods.
 Announcement of quarterly financial results almost always has the potential to have a material effect on the market for its securities.
-Therefore, to avoid even the appearance of trading on the basis of material, non-public information, and to assist compliance with insider trading laws, the Company has created the following blackout periods during which Covered Persons may not trade in the securities of the Company: - From December 16 until the end of the second trading day following public announcement of fourth quarter and year-end financial results;
+Therefore, to avoid even the appearance of trading on the basis of material, non-public information, and to assist compliance with insider trading laws, the Company has created the following blackout periods during which Covered Persons may not trade in the securities of the Company: - From two weeks prior to the end of the 4th calendar quarter until the end of the second trading day following public announcement of fourth quarter and year-end financial results;

-- From the third trading day following public announcement of fourth quarter year-end financial results until the end of the second trading day following public announcement of first quarter financial results; - From June 16 until the end of the second trading day following public announcement of second quarter financial results; and - From September 16 until the end of the second trading day following public announcement of third quarter financial results. - Other Blackout Periods.
+- From the 8th trading day following public announcement of fourth quarter and year-end financial results until the end of the second trading day following public announcement of first quarter financial results; - From two weeks prior to the end of the 2nd calendar quarter until the end of the second trading day following public announcement of second quarter financial results; and - From two weeks prior to the end of the 3rd calendar quarter until the end of the second trading day following public announcement of third quarter financial results. - Blackout Periods provided here are a supplement to help prevent trading during common insider trading periods, but do not replace or absolve an employee's responsibility to adhere to insider trading laws if they are knowledgeable of material non-public information. - Other Blackout Periods.
 From time to time, other types of material non-public information regarding the Company (such as negotiation of mergers, acquisitions or dispositions, new product developments, clinical trials, or other material events) may be pending and not be publicly disclosed.
 While such material non-public information is pending, the Company may impose special blackout periods during which Covered Persons are prohibited from trading in the Company's securities.